Request a Reservation!

 History is full of mysteries, and now it’s time to solve your own!
 Based on FCMoD’s exhibits, you’ll use local primary sources to uncover the truth about real-life artifacts.
 Your interpretation and puzzle solving skills will be put to the test!Learn More!

 Historic Native American Lifestyle

 Age: Grade 3-5

-Local Native Americans lived in tipis for thousands of years.
-Discover what made them the perfect homes for the nomadic people of the plains as we explore the tipi in our own Big Backyard.Learn More!
+Native Americans on the plains lived in tipis for thousands of years.
+Discover what made them the perfect homes for nomadic people of the plains as we learn about life inside the tipi.Learn More!

 OtterBox Digital Dome Show

 The OtterBox Digital Dome Show is a unique immersive learning space for students of all ages.
 New concepts and content come alive in this environment, and even familiar material can be experienced and understood in a whole new way.

 The dome is a 36’ diameter, 360 degree digital theater where viewers are surrounded by high-resolution video and audio.
 The theater has 82 fixed seats and an ADA-accessible seating area.